ovh/cds/docs/content/docs/concepts/files/pipeline-syntax.md

   - myAction: myParameter
 ```

-If the action has more that one parameter:
+* if the action has more that one parameter:

 ```yaml
 - job: xxx